 - Get social.
 Your job is to market this wonderful workshop you’ve created!
 Create a flyer for your course (a simple free tool is Canva) you can get ideas for flyer design on Pinterest.Then share the flyer on your social media channels, email it to everyone you know and ask your friends to spread the word!

 I hope these tips help or even inspire you to start your own workshop.
-It’s such rewarding experience to share what you know with the world.
+It’s such a rewarding experience to share what you know with the world.
 Go for it! :)